connexcs/docs/docs/reporting-problems.md

 **Try To Understand The Problem Thoroughly**

 As they say, a lot of details are lost in translation.
-Details are very important especially for SaaS, B2B and Online Businesses to resolve any reported incident.
+Details are important especially for SaaS, B2B and Online Businesses to resolve any reported incident.

 The best approach to retain all details is to ask the customers to describe the incident in detail and if possible over an email.
 Walk with them through the details in a step-by-step manner to ensure nothing goes unreported.